elastic/logstash/README.md

 Drip does not work with STDIN.
 You cannot use drip for running configs which use the stdin plugin.

-## Building Logstash documentation
+## Building Logstash Documentation

-To build the Logstash Reference on your local machine, clone the following repos:
+To build the Logstash Reference (open source content only) on your local machine, clone the following repos:

-[logstash]https://github.com/elastic/logstash - contains main docs about core features [logstash-docs]https://github.com/elastic/logstash-docs - contains generated plugin docs [docs]https://github.com/elastic/docs - contains doc build files
+[logstash](https://github.com/elastic/logstash) - contains main docs about core features [logstash-docs](https://github.com/elastic/logstash-docs) - contains generated plugin docs [docs](https://github.com/elastic/docs) - contains doc build files

 Make sure you have the same branch checked out in `logstash` and `logstash-docs`.
 Check out `master` in the `docs` repo.